 pressmaster - stock.adobe.com

-The term “serverless computing” has been banded about a lot of late, and is seen as a super-efficient way to make user of cloud resources, but there is much more to it than that.
+The term “serverless computing” has been bandied about a lot of late, and is seen as a super-efficient way to make use of cloud resources, but there is much more to it than that.

-The concept has actually existed for a decade or so, with a long-forgotten company pioneering the process.
-Unfortunately, it didn’t work out for them and they subsequently folded.
+forgotten company pioneering the process.
+Unfortunately, it didn’t work out for that pioneer and it subsequently folded.
 However, as with everything, what is old is new again.

 Alternatively, you can think of serverless as “the code, and just the code”, as it removes the dependencies and the patching of the underlying host.

-As such, developers need not concern themselves with the maintenance, security and patching of the hosts where the code runs, and there will still be a systems administrator that manages and patches the hosts the code runs on.
+As such, developers need not concern themselves with the maintenance, security and patching of the hosts where the code runs, and there will still be a systems administrator to manage and patch the hosts the code runs on.

-When the term “serverless” computing is used it has one of two meanings.
-Some people use it to refer (incorrectly) to containers, microservices and other abstractions, whereas secondly and (more correctly), it also refers to function as a service (FaaS).
+The term serverless computing has one of two meanings.
+Some people use it to refer (incorrectly) to containers, microservices and other abstractions; others (more correctly) use it to refer to Function as a service (FaaS).

-Serverless computing is primarily designed for short-lived interactions.
-In fact, a lot of serverless computing providers will terminate threads that last in excess of five minutes.
-This makes serverless a very poor option for a classic web server obviously.
+Serverless computing is primarily designed for short-lived interactions, and a lot of serverless computing providers will terminate threads that last in excess of five minutes.
+This makes serverless infrastructure a very poor option for a classic web server.

-What happens with serverless is that you reduce everything down to code and API calls, deconstructing the application from the components that make it up.
-For example, rather than building your own application authentication servers, running them and relying on them to authenticate users, we could use a third-party provider to perform the function.
+What happens with a serverless framework is that you reduce everything down to code and application programming interface (API) calls, deconstructing the application from the components that make it up.
+For example, rather than building your own application authentication servers, running them and relying on them to authenticate users, you could use a third-party provider to perform the function.

-You may be thinking this sounds like an extremely expensive way of doing things, but when you consider that each API call costs somewhere in the region of thousandths of a cent, it becomes very inexpensive.
+This may sound like an extremely expensive way of doing things, but as each API call costs somewhere in the region of thousandths of a cent, it becomes very inexpensive.

-Perhaps more importantly, it becomes fairly simply to do horizontal elastic scaling, because – at the risk of stating the obvious, persistent data needs to be stored somewhere.
+Perhaps more importantly, it becomes fairly simple to do horizontal elastic scaling, because – at the risk of stating the obvious – persistent data needs to be stored somewhere.

-Also, cutting the cost of the infrastructure reduces the overall expense of providing your web scale application.
-Obviously there has to be some sort of billing mechanism.
-With serverless computing it changes per application call.
-It truly becomes a pay for what you consume model.
+Cutting the cost of the infrastructure reduces the overall expense of providing your web-scale application.
+There has to be some sort of billing mechanism, and with serverless computing it changes per application call and truly becomes a pay-for-what-you-consume model.

 The billing also covers the cost of the hardware you consume, so the term “serverless” is a bit misleading.
 It can, however, work out vastly cheaper than having an excess of hardware just waiting to be used.
-It doesn’t matter if it is used or not –someone still has to pay for it.
-The same is not true for serverless architecture.
+Whether or not it is used, someone has to pay for that hardware – the same is not true for serverless architecture.

-The best way to describe the approach is “outsourcing the mundane” whilst keeping the key business logic inhouse and away from third parties.
+The best way to describe the approach is “outsourcing the mundane” while keeping the key business logic in-house and away from third parties.

 To put the cost issue into simple terms, using an Amazon Web Services virtual machine (VM) will cost you multiple tens of dollars per VM per month.
-Doing the same in serverless computing, based on reasonable usage could end up being around two0thirds cheaper.
-Obviously, mileage varies dramatically so there is no specific right or wrong that suits all.
+Doing the same in serverless computing, based on reasonable usage, could end up being around two-thirds cheaper.
+Mileage varies dramatically, so keep in mind that there is no specific right or wrong that suits all.

 Cost considerations for serverless deployments

-Should you be thinking that this all sounds like a super way to reduce costs, there are a few things that still need to be taking into account before making the switch to serverless.
+While this all sounds like a great way to reduce costs, there are a few things that need to be taken into account before making the switch to serverless computing.

 For example, switching to a serverless stack will require a lot of engineering time and talent, as you are re-architecting the application from the ground up, and that is no small undertaking for anything more than the most basic application.

-It is also worth noting that only a subset of languages are supported in serverless, and if you are thinking of making the jump it will be important to look at which ones your chosen FaaS provider plays nicely with.
-AWS Lamba, for instances, supports Go, Node.js, Java, C# and Python.
+It is also worth noting that only a subset of languages are supported in serverless.
+If you are thinking of making the jump, it will be important to look at which ones your chosen FaaS provider plays nicely with.
+AWS Lambda, for example, supports Go, Node.js, Java, C# and Python.